zloeber/PSModuleBuild/README.md

 This is a set of build tasks for kicking off a PowerShell module project and building regular releases of the project.

 ##Usage
 This is more of a scaffolding framework which can be used to kickstart a generic PowerShell module project.
-It includes the starting files and scripts needed to perform regular build releases, uploading to the powershell gallery, and other such fun.
-All the hard stuff is based around the excellent invoke-build project.
+It includes the base files and scripts required to perform regular build releases, uploading to the powershell gallery, and other such fun.
+All the hard work is done with the excellent invoke-build project engine and a rather large set of build tasks for it.

 There are a few premises which should be known about this project.
+- This scaffolding works best with simple script modules where only public functions are being exported.
+This is largely due to the nature of how modules behave the moment you have to use export-modulemember.
+When you use this command to export anything then you must also define your functions or none of them will be exported.
+[This is all defined in the technet article for this command](https://technet.microsoft.com/en-us/library/hh849736.aspx).
+Though you can still use this project for some of the many automated benefitsit can provide, that is if you are willing to massage things a little bit.
 - I use serveral PowerShell 5 features but this doesn't mean that the underlying modules being created need to require PowerShell 5 (the default manifest file that gets created sets the required version to 3).
 - All documentation for the module gets automatically created as part of the build process.
 This documentation is created from the comment based help associated with every function.
 I personally find this to be the easiest way to keep my documentation up to date.
 All the code and tasks are open to be changed though.
 The beauty of a task based engine like invoke-build is that you can very easily use the existing tasks and create your own customizations.
 - Parts of this scaffolding were written specifically around the premise that the project is hosted in github.